TeamWalrus/Walrus/index.md

 {% include play-store-badge.html %}

-Walrus enables you to use your existing contactless card cloning devices with your Android device.
-Using a simple interface, cards can be read into a wallet to be written or emulated later.
+Walrus is an Android app that enables you to use contactless card cloning devices with your Android device.
+Using a simple interface in the style of Google Pay, cards can be read into a wallet to be written or emulated later.

 Designed for physical security assessors, Walrus has features that will help you in your next red team engagement.